 8.10A.3 MAC-CE based TCI state switch delay

-If the target TCI state is known, upon receiving PDSCH carrying MAC-CE activation command at slot n, UE shall be able to receive PDCCH with target TCI state of the serving cell on which TCI state switch occurs at the first slot that is after slot n+ 3Nslotsubframe,µ +(THARQ +TOk*(Tfirst-SSB + TSSB-proc+TSSB*LMAC,known)) /NR slot length.
+If the target TCI state is known, upon receiving PDSCH carrying MAC-CE for indication of UE-specific PDCCH TCI state as defined in clause 6.1.3.15 of TS 38.321 [7] at slot n, UE shall be able to receive PDCCH with target TCI state of the serving cell on which TCI state switch occurs at the first slot that is after slot n+ 3Nslotsubframe,µ +(THARQ +TOk*(Tfirst-SSB + TSSB-proc+TSSB*LMAC,known)) /NR slot length.
 The UE shall be able to receive on the old TCI state until slot n + 3Nslotsubframe,µ + (THARQ +TOk*(Tfirst-SSB+ TSSB*LMAC,known)) / NR slot length, where

 THARQ (in ms) is the timing between DL data transmission and acknowledgement as specified in TS 38.213 [3].
 In the event of UE not being able to transmit the acknowledgment due to UL CCA failures: THARQ is extended to also include the time to all next HARQ feedback transmissions and retransmission opportunities, until the time of its successful transmission, as specified in TS 38.213 [3]; no extension of THARQ due to UL CCA failures is allowed for Type 2C UL channel access in TS 37.213;